Translation quiver varieties: Torus action

 \subsection{Fixed point varieties}

-Let $\Ga$ be a translation quiver with a cut, $\bv\in\bN^{(\Ga_0)}$ be a dimension vector and $\te\in\bR^{\Ga_0}$ be a stability parameter.
-Our goal is to study torus actions on $\cM=\cM^\s_\te(\Pi(\Ga),\bv)$ and to interpret connected components of fixed loci as translation quiver varieties, albeit for different translation quivers.
+Let $\Ga$ be a translation quiver with a cut and $\Pi=\Pi(\Ga)$ be the corresponding mesh algebra.
+Let $\bv\in\ds\bN{\Ga_0}$ be a dimension vector and $\te\in\bR^{\Ga_0}$ be a stability parameter.
+Our goal is to study torus actions on $\cM=\cM^\s_\te(\Pi,\bv)$ and to interpret the fixed locus as a disjoint union of translation quiver varieties (for a new translation quiver).